timer-machine/Grocery/en/instruction-manual.md

 # TimeR Machine Instruction Manual

+**This article has been deprecated.
+A better instruction manual has been integrated into the app from version 3.8.0.
+Check it by installing it or go to app's [Help & Feedback] - [Instrcution Manual].**

-This article tries its best to introduce how to use TimeR Machine.
+~~This article tries its best to introduce how to use TimeR Machine.~~

 ## Table of Contents